 Should the good thing be divulged to friends and mates?
 Well, discretion is not bad.
 And as with tanning, a little exposure may be all right, while much of it may harm your skin.
 Other factors can come into play too.

-It is good to take the long-run effects of things into account as soon as possible, in order to manage our lives much better.
+Example: Something (a phenomenon) may be quite good at first, somewhat good in the middle, but turning bad in the longer run, and maybe bring insolvency, degeneration.
+It could work well good to take the long-run effects of things into account as soon as possible, in order to manage our lives much better.

 The art of living consists in finding and sticking to what works well in the beginning and throughout, or for as long as needed.
-If not, for the lack of such "items" of living, one has to make switches from time to time in order not to succumb to derangements and nasty sides to living.
+If not, for the lack of such "items" of living, one had better check carefully now and then so as not to succumb to derangements and a nasty life.

 The harmful effects on the foetuses of various mammals was not recognized during testing.
 Thalidomide produced severe malformations and defects in an estimated 5,000 to 10,000 infants.
 Once these effects became known thalidomide was taken off the market in 1961-62.
-In other words, the "middle" was not good.
+In other words, the "middle-stretch goings" was not good.

 The third phase - the end phase" is one of compensations for damages done, and troubles.

-And from this we have seen that the facade and first part of a "thing" - a happening, event, a drug, and so on - may look good, and seem very well tested scientifically, like thalidomide was.
-However, long-range effects on foetuses and the like, are typically not covered.
-It seems dangerous to overlook that nice point, both when it comes to new drugs, masters, and a lot else.
+So, a facade and first part of a "thing" - a happening, event, a drug, and so on - may look good, and even be tested scientifically, like thalidomide.
+However, long-range effects on foetuses and the like, were not discovered before it was too late for many, many victims.
+It might get dangerous to overlook that nice point.

-In the Kalama Sutta it is written that the Blessed One (Buddha), knower of the worlds, "through direct knowledge understood clearly.
+In the Kalama Sutta it is written that Buddha, knower of the worlds, "through direct knowledge understood clearly.
 He set forth the Dharma, good in the beginning, good in the middle, good in the end".
 [Anguttara Nikaya 3.65.
 Kalama Sutta]